inbeacon/cordova-plugin-inbeacon/documentation/before-you-start.md

 There are three fundamentally different ways to run the inBeacon SDK:

+* Restricted background mode. (default)
+	If you don’t specify background modes, the app runs in restricted background mode.
+Restricted background mode notices ALL beacon regions enter/exit, even when the app is terminated or suspended (just like full background mode), but stops checking beacon proximity in the background 3 minutes after entering the region (location)

+	This means that if a user is approaching an iBeacon within a region more than 3 minutes after entering the region, triggers will no longer work when the app is in the background.

+	Advantages:

+	* App submission to the app store is without issues about background location scanning
+	* Battery power use is limited even more.

+	Disadvantages:

+	* This limits the app to a maximum of 3 minutes background processing when the app enters or leaves a beacon region.

 * full background mode
 	For iOS, full background mode requires extra location background settings so the app is able to run continuously  in the background during iBeacon ranging.